Doctor of Philosophy (Educational Studies) Program

 - Recommendation by the faculty of eligibility for the degree on the basis of academic stature and evidence of Christian life and character during their time in the program.

-- Successful completion of a minimum of 60 semester hours of approved coursework with a minimum cumulative grade point average for program coursework of 3.2 (on a 4.0 scale), with no grade below “B-” applicable to the degree.
-A maximum of 20 percent of the coursework for the degree may be done through guided research or reading courses.
+- Successful completion of a minimum of 50 units of approved coursework with a minimum cumulative grade point average for program coursework of 3.2 (on a 4.0 scale), with no grade below “B-” applicable to the degree.
+A maximum of 15 percent of the coursework for the degree may be done through guided research or reading courses.

 - Successful completion of the comprehensive written and oral examinations and dissertation proposal.